jestra52/AWS-SNS-sms-example/README.md

 # AWS SNS Service - SMS example with NodeJS

 A simple way to send SMS with AWS SNS service.

-To execute this, first you need an AWS account.
+NOTE: If you want to execute this, you need an AWS account and your AWS-SNS service configured.

 To execute this: